 - Extensive coverage of the decision to integrate dimensional measures into DSM-5®, which may enhance the clinician’s ability to assess symptom variation and severity and aid in patient evaluation, treatment decisions, and outcome monitoring.
 The various measures are presented and their use discussed.

 - Finally, as the authors were not part of the revision process, they offer a fresh, down-to-earth perspective that will resonate with clinicians by focusing on the changes that will most significantly impact clinicians’ professional lives.

+About the Authors.
 Preface.
 Acknowledgments.
 Introduction.
 The march to DSM-5.
 Use of DSM-5 and major changes from DSM-IV-TR.
 Neurodevelopmental disorders.
 Schizophrenia spectrum and other psychotic disorders.
 Mood disorders.
 Anxiety disorders.
 Obsessive-compulsive and related disorders.
 Trauma- and stressor-related disorders.
 Dissociative disorders.
 Somatic symptom and related disorders.
 Feeding and eating disorders.
 Elimination disorders.
 Sleep-wake disorders.
 Sexual dysfunctions, gender dysphoria, and paraphilic disorders.
 Disruptive, impulse-control, and conduct disorders.
 Substance-related and addictive disorders.
 Neurocognitive disorders.
 Personality disorders.
-Other conditions that may be a focus of clinical attention.
-Criteria sets for conditions for further study.
+Medication-Induced movement disorders and other conditions that may be a focus of clinical attention.
+Assessment measures.
+Alternative DSM-5 model for personality disorders.
+Conditions for further study.
 Index.